gbiggs/rtshell/README.txt

 been tested with Python 3 and it is likely that several changes will be necessary to make it function using this version of Python.

+rtprint and rtinject require the Python version of OpenRTM-aist.

 Installation
 ------------